 Catherine Wilson entered the Scottish spoken word scene in September 2014 and since then she has become the current Glasgow student slam champion.
 Outside of Loud Poets she also runs Soapbox: the University of Edinburgh's biweekly open mic in the heart of Edinburgh and spent a year running the most regular poetry slam in Scotland as president of the University of Edinburgh's Literature Society.
 In 2015 her work won the Vaclav Havel scholarship for poetry from the Anglo American University in Prague and has since been featured twice on the TEDx stage.
 Her poem "Facts" became BBC Radio Scotland's most viral online video in March 2016.
 In April she helped lead and organise the first non-American international team to CUPSI in Austin, Texas after she was part of the winning team at the national competition UniSlam.

 Katie Ailes is a poet and scholar currently pursuing her PhD in English at the University of Strathclyde.
-Katie placed second in the 2015 Scottish National Poetry Slam and has performed across the U.K., including at the StAnza and Wickerman festivals, The Edinburgh International Book Festival, Rally & Broad, and St. Mungo’s Mirrorball.
-She is a former co-editor of Quotidian literary magazine and is currently co-piloting the Scottish Poetry Library Ambassadors programme.
+Her research focuses on the performance of authentic selfhood in contemporary U.K. spoken word poetry.
+An active spoken word artist, Katie placed second in the 2015 Scottish National Poetry Slam and has performed across the U.K., including at StAnza, the Edinburgh International Book Festival, Rally & Broad, and St. Mungo’s Mirrorball.
+She organises, composes, and performs with the spoken word collective Loud Poets, including touring with them to the Brighton, Prague, and Edinburgh festivals.
+She previously co-edited Quotidian literary magazine and is currently co-piloting the Scottish Poetry Library Ambassadors programme.
 She co-organised the Poetic Politics conference at the NLS (Sep.
 2015) and co-edited the anthology Aiblins: New Scottish Political Poetry (Luath Press, 2016).
 She released her first collection, Homing, in 2015, and was published in the House of Three anthology series in 2016.
-Katie is currently being mentored by Liz Lochhead through the 2015-16 Clydebuilt programme.
+Katie was mentored by Liz Lochhead through the 2015-16 Clydebuilt programme.